Seattle: Media

+KEXP's Seattle Center Studio.
+Public concerts are occasionally hosted inside.

 The Seattle Times is the lone daily newspaper in the city and was founded in 1896; it is one of the few remaining family-owned major newspapers in the United States.
 The Seattle Post-Intelligencer, known as the P-I, published a daily newspaper from 1863 to March 17, 2009, before switching to a strictly online publication.
 Other daily newspapers in the city include the business publication Seattle Daily Journal of Commerce and the University of Washington's student-run newspaper The Daily.
 The most prominent weeklies are the Seattle Weekly and The Stranger; both consider themselves "alternative" papers.
 The weekly LGBT newspaper is the Seattle Gay News.
 Real Change is a weekly street newspaper that is sold mainly by homeless persons as an alternative to panhandling.
 There are also several ethnic newspapers, including The Facts, Northwest Asian Weekly and the International Examiner.
 Several Seattle neighborhoods had weekly publications, including the Ballard News-Tribune, Capitol Hill Times, and West Seattle Herald, that were shut down in the early 21st century; hyperlocal neighborhood blogs have emerged as an alternative to these weeklies.

 Seattle is also well served by television and radio, with all major U.S. networks represented, along with at least five other English-language stations and two Spanish-language stations.
 Seattle cable viewers also receive CBUT 2 (CBC) from Vancouver, British Columbia.

-Non-commercial radio stations include NPR affiliates KUOW-FM 94.9 and KNKX 88.5 (Tacoma), as well as classical music station KING-FM 98.1.
+Non-commercial radio stations include NPR member stations KUOW-FM 94.9 and KNKX 88.5 (Tacoma), as well as classical music station KING-FM 98.1.
 Other non-commercial stations include KEXP-FM 90.3 (affiliated with the UW), community radio KBCS-FM 91.3 (affiliated with Bellevue College), and high school radio KNHC-FM 89.5, which broadcasts an electronic dance music radio format, is owned by the public school system and operated by students of Nathan Hale High School.
 Many Seattle radio stations are available through Internet radio, with KEXP in particular being a pioneer of Internet radio.
 Seattle also has numerous commercial radio stations.
 In a March 2012 report by the consumer research firm Arbitron, the top FM stations were KRWM (adult contemporary format), KIRO-FM (news/talk), and KISW (active rock) while the top AM stations were KNWN (Formerly KOMO) (all news), KJR (AM) (all sports), KIRO (AM) (all sports).